GST Programme Level 3 (Advanced GST)

 Part 1 will cover the Fiscal Policy of Singapore, in particular the basic tenets of tax policy and the rationale for the policy stance.
 Participants will study in detail the structure of the Singapore budget using actual recent budget materials.
 Participants will also discuss the unique features of public finance in Singapore.

 Part 2 will cover how the tax law and policies are administered in Singapore from the tax administrator’s perspective.
-Participants will study how the tax policies formulated by the Government are actually implemented on the ground through IRAS, starting with the overall philosophy of the need to encourage voluntary compliance.
+Participants will study how the tax policies formulated by the Government are implemented on the ground through IRAS, starting with the overall philosophy of the need to encourage voluntary compliance.

 Participants will be given an appreciation of the trade-offs in tax administration in particular, the trade-off between service and compliance.
 The various provisions in the tax law to enable Government to enforce compliance and how IRAS goes about using these provisions to raise the level of compliance will be covered.